Two-sided Bogoliubov inequality to estimate finite size effects in quantum molecular simulations: Statistical operator and quantum relative entropy

-(For an elementary proof in the finite-dimensional case, see \citet[App.~A]{carlen2019}.)
-For the reader's convenience, we present here an alternative proof that is based on the explicit basis representation of the statistical operators $\rho, \sigma$.
-To this end, let $(\psi_n)_{n \in \N} \subset \MH$ be an arbitrary orthonormal basis, and let $(p_n)_{n \in \N}, (q_n)_{n \in \N} \subset (0, 1)$ be sequences such that $\sum_{n} p_n = \sum_{n} q_n = 1$.
-According to Eq. \eqref{eq:partitioning_density}, one has the representations

-In order to avoid trivial statements, we suppose that $p_n=0$ whenever $q_n=0$, which implies that $\rho$ is absolutely continuous with respect to $\sigma$\cite{vanHandel2009}.
-With the definition \eqref{eq:partitioning_logdensity} of $\rho \log \rho$, it now follows that

-Since the trace is a linear functional on the space of trace-class operators (see~\citet[Thm.
-VI.5.8]{Werner}), we observe that, by taking the trace in an arbitrary orthonormal basis $(e_n)_{n \in \N} \subset \MH$ and using the well-known inequality $\log(x) \le x - 1$ for all $x>0$ (or Jensen's inequality),

-where in the last but one step, we used that the two series $\sum_{n} q_n$, $\sum_{n} p_n$ are absolutely convergent.
-Finally, the calculation reveals that
+(For an elementary proof in the finite-dimensional case, see \citet[App.~A]{carlen2019}.). {If one sets $B=\rho$ and $A=\sigma$, due to the fact that the statistical operators fulfill by definition the condition $\Tr \rho=1$ and $\Tr\sigma=1$, and under the assumption that $\Tr(\sigma\log\sigma) <\infty$ (trivially satisfied when $\MH$ is finite-dimensional, i.e. in applications of molecular simulation) one obtains that:}

-(Note that the proof based on Klein's inequality \eqref{eq:kleinsie} requires $\Tr(\sigma\log\sigma)<\infty$, i.e.~$\sigma$ must have finite von Neumann entropy, which we did not assume here.)
-It also follows from the strict concavity of the logarithm that $\MR(\rho, \sigma)=0$ if and only if $\rho=\sigma$ in the sense that $p_n=q_n$ for all $n\in\N$, for which $p_n\neq 0$.
-The non-negativity of $\MR$ can be used to derive the two-sided Bogoliubov inequality for statistical operators, as we will discuss next.
+It also follows from the strict concavity of the logarithm that $\MR(\rho, \sigma)=0$ if and only if $\rho=\sigma$ in the sense that $p_n=q_n$ for all $n\in\N$, for which $p_n\neq 0$. {The crucial point of the current idea is that the non-negativity of $\MR$ can be used to derive the two-sided Bogoliubov inequality for statistical operators, as we will discuss next.}